Optimizing and Managing Power Automatically

-Designing Environments for Power Management and VM Consolidation
+Designing environments for Power Management and VM consolidation

 To apply optimization recommendations automatically

-- In the Resources pane of XenCenter, select XenCenter > your resource pool .
+- In the Resources pane of XenCenter, select XenCenter > your resource pool.

-- In the left pane, click Automation.
+- In the left pane, select Automation.

 - Select one or more of the following check boxes:

 - Automatically apply Optimization recommendations.
 When you select this option, you do not need to accept optimization recommendations manually.
-Workload Balancing automatically accepts optimization and placement recommendations it makes.
+Workload Balancing automatically accepts the optimization and placement recommendations it makes.

 Automatically apply Power Management recommendations.
 The behavior of this option varies according to the pool’s optimization mode:

 - Maximum Performance Mode.
-When Automatically apply Power Management recommendations is enabled, Workload Balancing automatically powers on hosts when doing so improves host performance.
+When Automatically apply Power Management recommendations is enabled, Workload Balancing automatically powers on hosts when doing so improves the host performance.

 - Maximum Density Mode.
-When Automatically apply Power Management recommendations is enabled, Workload Balancing automatically powers off hosts when resource utilization drops below the Low threshold (that is, Workload Balancing powers hosts off automatically during low usage periods).
+When Automatically apply Power Management recommendations is enabled, Workload Balancing automatically powers off hosts when resource utilization drops below the Low threshold.
+That is, Workload Balancing powers off hosts automatically during low usage periods.